World War 3 Alert: Russian Bombers Buzz Alaska Coast — Does Russia Want Alaska Returned?

 A pair of Russian bombers capable of delivering a nuclear bombing attack buzzed the southern coastline of Alaska late Monday night, the Pentagon revealed on Wednesday, the first such provocation since Donald Trump took office.
-But the Russian online news service Pravda hinted that the Russian bomber fly-by may signal Russia’s desire to regain Alaska from the United States.
+But Russian online news service Pravda hinted that the Russian bomber fly-by may signal Russia’s desire to regain Alaska from the United States.

-The Russian Tu-95 “Bear” bombers — Russia’s equivalent of the America B-52 — were quickly intercepted by a pair of U.S. F-22 stealth fighter jets, a spokesperson for the North American Aerospace Defense Command, or NORAD, told The New York Times.
+The Russian Tu-95 “Bear” bombers — Russia’s equivalent of the America B-52 — were quickly intercepted by a pair of U.S. F-22 stealth fighter jets, a spokesperson for the North American Aerospace Defense Command (NORAD) told the New York Times.

-The Russian bombers remained in international airspace and the intercept carried out by the American stealth fighters remained “safe and professional,” according to a Pentagon statement.
+The Russian bombers remained in international airspace, and the intercept carried out by the American stealth fighters remained “safe and professional,” according to a Pentagon statement.

 Whether the Russian Tu-95 bombers were actually armed with nuclear weapons, however, remains unknown.
-The image at the top of this page depicts a Tu-95 “Bear,” though not one of the actual planes intercepted off of Alaska.
+The image at the top of this page depicts a Tu-95 “Bear,” not one of the actual planes intercepted off of Alaska.
 The two Russian bombers flew in another direction, apparently returning to their home base, after the F-22 fighters cut them off.

-In an earlier article this year, Pravda stated, “If USA wants Crimea returned to Ukraine, Russia wants Alaska back,” and in Wednesday’s report of the Alaska bomber incident, Pravda referred to “a number of American media and bloggers (who) did not miss an opportunity to speak about the impending ‘Russian invasion of Alaska’ and the beginning of World War III.”
+In an earlier article this year, Pravda stated, “If USA wants Crimea returned to Ukraine, Russia wants Alaska back.”

+In Wednesday’s report of the Alaska bomber incident, Pravda referred to “a number of American media and bloggers (who) did not miss an opportunity to speak about the impending ‘Russian invasion of Alaska’ and the beginning of World War III.”

-In fact, as far back as 2014, Russia’s envoy to the European Union Vladimir Chizhov stated cryptically that the United States should “watch over Alaska,” and about 35,000 Russians signed a petition calling on their government to take back the state, according to The Moscow Times.
+In fact, as far back as 2014, Russia’s envoy to the European Union Vladimir Chizhov stated cryptically that the United States should “watch over Alaska,” and about 35,000 Russians signed a petition calling on their government to take back the state, according to the Moscow Times.

-The United States purchased the Alaska territory from Russia in 1867, for $7.2 million — an amount equivalent to $125.4 million in current U.S. cash.
+The United States purchased the Alaska territory from Russia in 1867 for $7.2 million, an amount equivalent to $125.4 million in current U.S. cash.

 Russia seized Crimea, which was then part of neighboring Ukraine, in March of 2014.

-Pravda reported on Wednesday that, “Russian spies have been operating in Alaska for a long time already.
+Pravda reported on Wednesday, “Russian spies have been operating in Alaska for a long time already.
 Dressed in civil clothing, Russian citizens were repeatedly spotted in abandoned motels and near US army bases.”

 Pravda attributed the allegations to “an anonymous former officer of the US Navy.”